timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

     Timescale Cloud.
 For more information, see the [list of compatible extensions][extensions].
 Install your other PostgreSQL extensions.
-*   Checked that you're running the same major version of PostgreSQL on both Timescale Cloud and Managed Service for TimescaleDB.
-For more information about upgrading PostgreSQL on Managed Service for TimescaleDB, see the [upgrading PostgreSQL section][upgrading-postgresql].
+*   Checked that you're running the same major version of PostgreSQL on both Timescale Cloud and your source database.
+For information about upgrading PostgreSQL on your source database, see the [upgrade instructions for self-hosted TimescaleDB][upgrading-postgresql-self-hosted] and [Managed Service for TimescaleDB][upgrading-postgresql].
-*   Checked that you're running the same major version of TimescaleDB on both Timescale Cloud and Managed Service for TimescaleDB.
+*   Checked that you're running the same major version of TimescaleDB on both Timescale Cloud and yoru source database.
 For more information, see the [upgrading TimescaleDB section][upgrading-timescaledb].

 ## Migrate schema pre-data
-Migrate your pre-data from Managed Service for TimescaleDB to Timescale Cloud.
+Migrate your pre-data from your source database to Timescale Cloud.
 This includes table and schema definitions, as well as information on sequences, owners, and settings.
 This doesn't include Timescale-specific schemas.

 <procedure>

 ### Migrating schema pre-data
-1. Dump the schema pre-data from Managed Service for TimescaleDB into a `.bak` file, using your Managed Service for TimescaleDB connection details.
+1. Dump the schema pre-data from your source database into a `.bak` file, using your source database connection details.
 Exclude Timescale-specific schemas.
-When you are prompted for a password, use your Managed Service for TimescaleDB credentials:
+    If you are prompted for a password, use your source database credentials:
     ```bash
-    pg_dump -U tsdbadmin -W \
+    pg_dump -U <SOURCE_DB_USERNAME> -W \
-    -h <mst_host> -p <mst_port> -Fc -v \
+    -h <SOURCE_DB_HOST> -p <SOURCE_DB_PORT> -Fc -v \
     --section=pre-data --exclude-schema="_timescaledb*" \
-    -f <file-name-pre-data>.bak defaultdb
+    -f <FILENAME_PRE_DATA>.bak <DATABASE_NAME>
     ```
 1. Restore the dumped data from the `.bak` file into your Timescale Cloud database, using your Timescale Cloud connection details.
 To avoid permissions errors, include the `--no-owner` flag:
     ```bash
     pg_restore -U tsdbadmin -W \
-    -h <cloud_host> -p <cloud_port> --no-owner -Fc \
+    -h <CLOUD_HOST> -p <CLOUD_PORT> --no-owner -Fc \
-    -v -d tsdb <file-name-pre-data>.bak
+    -v -d tsdb <FILENAME_PRE_DATA>.bak
     ```

 </procedure>